 On November 17, 2022, it is Solutions Day at the climate conference COP27 in Sharm el-Sheikh, Egypt.
-While multilateral negotiations between countries continue to discuss how to ramp-up climate finance and compensate the most vulnerable countries for irreversible damage, the transport community committed on the solutions for the sector.
-Various new initiatives on how to accelerate implementation collaboratively have been presented.
-So even there was no dedicated transport day, nor a transport pavilion, it felt like transport is everywhere today.
+While in multilateral negotiations, countries continue to discuss how to ramp-up climate finance and compensate the most vulnerable countries for irreversible damage, the transport community committed to solutions for the sector.
+Various new initiatives on how to accelerate implementation collaboratively were presented.
+So even though there was no dedicated transport day, nor a transport pavilion, it felt like transport was everywhere today.

 At 12:30 pm local time the Egyptian COP Presidency launched its Low Carbon Transport for Urban Sustainability (LᶜO₂TUS) initiative aiming at decarbonising urban transport systems worldwide and especially in the Global South.
 As Egypt’s Minister of Transport Kamel al-Wazir put it:

 Last year at COP26 we saw a lot of commitments on Electric Mobility.
 Developing countries need sustainable mobility solutions to improve access and limit emissions.
 This is why Egypt decided to work the LOTUS initiative at COP27.

 This is remarkable, because it is the first time that sustainable mobility, incl.
 AVOID or reduce distances, SHIFT to efficient modes and IMPROVE vehicle technologies, has been put up prominently on the agenda of a COP Presidency and in this way got increased attention.
 Furthermore, it directly links to the SDGs and establishes a link between the two global agendas.
 Last but not least, the initiative puts financing on the agenda.

 However, it remains to be seen how this initiative will be implemented.
 While according to the official description a number of non-state actor organizations want to engage, no parties – UNFCCC jargon for country governments – have formally joint so far.
 The presidency still has a lot of work to do in the coming months.